enisdenjo/graphql-ws/docs/interfaces/server.websocket.md

-All operations requested from the client will block the promise until completed, this means that the callback will not resolve until all subscription events have been emittet (or until the client has completed the stream), or until the query/mutation resolves.
+All operations requested from the client will block the promise until completed, this means that the callback will not resolve until all subscription events have been emitted (or until the client has completed the stream), or until the query/mutation resolves.

 Exceptions raised during any phase of operation processing will